 The difference between thinking about maritime space and territorial space are key themes in my latest article, The 1988 Blues—Admirals, Activists, and the Development of the Chinese Maritime Identity in Naval War College Review.

-While not really a piece about "thinking in space," there are a couple of geographic arguments, and one original map, in my latest article, "Same Water, Different Dreams: Salient Lessons of the Sino-Japanese War for Future Naval Warfare" in the latest issue of Journal of Advanced Military Studies.
+While not really a piece about "thinking in space," there are a couple of geographic arguments, and one original map, in "Same Water, Different Dreams: Salient Lessons of the Sino-Japanese War for Future Naval Warfare" in Journal of Advanced Military Studies.